dayanials/documentation/auto-post-social-media.md

 ![auto fb]({{site.baseurl}}/images/fb-post-7.png)

 13\.
 Enable **Facebook -> Auto Post** and enter your **Facebook ID**.
-If you are posting on a Facebook page enter the ID of the page, if you are posting on a Facebook group or a user page enter the User ID.
+If you are posting on a Facebook page, enter the ID of the page.
+If you are posting on a Facebook group or a user page, enter the User ID.
 You can find the Facebook ID by using a website like http://findfacebookid.com/ and http://findmyfbid.com/

 14\.
 Click **Save**